L'Oréal Portugal Medals of Honor for Women in Science

 Researcher at cE3c - Center for Ecology, Evolution and Environmental Change, Faculty of Sciences, University of Lisbon

-What impacts does cadmium in the soil have on the plants that absorb it and on the herbivores that feed on them?
-In an attempt to answer these and several other questions about the impacts that heavy metals in the soil have on agricultural crops and their ecosystems, Inês Fragata will focus on a specific case and study the impacts of cadmium on tomato crops and on spider mites, tiny herbivores that feed on hundreds of plant species - including tomatoes and many other important agricultural crops - devastating them.
-Inês Fragata received her PhD in Evolutionary Biology in 2015 from the Faculty of Science, University of Lisbon, and returned to this institution in 2019 as a researcher at cE3c, after three years at the Gulbenkian Science Institute.
+What impacts does cadmium in the soil have on the plants that absorb it and the herbivores that feed on it?
+In an attempt to answer these and several other questions about the impacts of heavy metals in the soil on agricultural crops and their ecosystems, Inês Fragata will focus on a specific case and study the impacts of cadmium on tomato crops and on spider mites, tiny herbivores that feed on hundreds of plant species - including tomatoes and many other important agricultural crops - devastating them.
+Inês Fragata received her PhD in Evolutionary Biology in 2015 from the Faculty of Sciences of the University of Lisbon and returned to this institution in 2019 as a researcher at cE3c, after three years at the Instituto Gulbenkian de Ciência.

 Liliana Tomé